devsecopsmaturitymodel/DevSecOps-MaturityModel/USAGE.md

 Identify the security policies of your organization and adhere to them.

 Share with the Security Champion Guild how you perform the required activities from the policies, so others can benefit from your experience.

 In addition, provide feedback to the policy owner.

-Whenever you find yourself not adhering to the policies, communicate this to the person responsible for judging "risks vs. revenue" on your product (e.g., your Product Owner, manager), so they are aware of being out of policy.
+Communicate discrepancies with the defined security policies to the "Risk Manager" so that he can take proper measures.

 ### Benefits

-- Building and operating software securely is hard; utilizing standards (as described in the security policies) makes it at least a bit easier.
+- Adopting security policies addressing threats simplifies building secure software.
-- Basic security risks, which are covered by security policies, are handled.
+- Basic security risks are handled.

 ## Continuously Improve your Security Belt Rank

 Security is like a big pizza.
 You cannot eat it as a whole,
 but you can slice it and continuously eat small slices.

-To make this happen, ensure that the Product Owner continuously prioritizes the security belt activities for the next belt highly within the product backlog.
+Ensure that the "Risk Manager" continuously prioritizes the security belt activities for the next belt highly within the product backlog.

-Security belt activities make good slices because they are of reasonable size and have a defined output.
+Security belt activities make "good slices" because they are of reasonable size and have a defined output.

-Celebrate all your implemented security belt activities.
+Celebrate all your implemented security belt activities!

-## Benefits
+### Benefits

 - The team has time to improve its software security.
 - The team's initially high motivation and momentum can be used.
-- The Product Owner has transparency of the investment and benefit of security belts.
+- The Risk Manager has visibility on the investment and the benefits of security belts.
 - The team is improving its software security.

 ## Review Security Belt Activities

 Let the Security Champion Guild review your implementations of security belt activities (or concepts of these implementations) as soon as possible.
 This helps to eradicate misunderstandings of security belt activities early.

 ### Benefits

-- The quality of the implementation is increased.
+- The quality of the implementation increases.
 - Successes can be celebrated intermediately.
 - Early feedback before the belt assessment.